 Technical details

-Access to BlueBEAR is obtained through Putty, an open-source terminal emulator, which permits to access the GNU/Linux interface of the supercomputer.
+Access to BlueBEAR is obtained through Putty, an open-source terminal emulator, which allows access to the GNU/Linux interface of the supercomputer.
 From the GNU/Linux Bash terminal, the simulation job can be submitted and monitored via Slurm Workload Manager, a free and open-source job scheduler.
-The job scheduler permits to launch the simulations via SIMULIA/Abaqus, which can be linked to user subroutines written in Fortran.
+The job scheduler launches the simulations via SIMULIA/Abaqus, which can be linked to user subroutines written in Fortran.

 Conclusion